MS-07B Gouf

 Armaments

-It was able to use weapons designed for the Zaku II line and many units were equipped with such weapons as Zeon lacked parts and were unable to produce the newer weapons fast enough.
+It could also use weapons designed for the Zaku II line.
+Many units equipped such weapons as Zeon faced parts shortages and could not produce newer weapons quickly enough.

-The fingers on the left hand of the Gouf were the barrels of a five-barrel 75 mm machine gun.
-Having the machine gun built into the mobile suit meant that the Gouf was not easily disarmed during combat.
-However, it was unable to use handheld armaments with the left hand.
+The fingers on the Gouf’s left hand functioned as the barrels of a 5-barrel 75 mm machine gun.
+This built-in weapon meant the Gouf could not be easily disarmed during combat.
+However, it prevented the use of handheld armaments with the left hand.

 Heat rod

-The heat rod was retracted into the arm for storage.
+The heat rod retracted into the arm for storage when not in use.

 120 mm machine gun

-The ZMP-50D machine gun was developed specifically for the Zaku II line.
-It was drum-fed with 100 rounds per drum.
-It did not require power to be fired.
-However, that reduced its effectiveness against heavy armour.
+The ZMP-50D machine gun was developed for the Zaku II line.
+It used a drum magazine holding 100 rounds.
+While it required no power to operate, this reduced its effectiveness against heavy armor.

 280 mm Zaku bazooka

-The bazooka was clasped on the rear waist armour when not in use.
+The bazooka could be stored on the rear waist armor when not in use.

 Known pilots